Brunnian exotic surface links in the 4-ball: Links of other Brunnian types

 \end{procedure}

-When restricted to $S^3$, this construction differs slightly from the original one of Debrunner \cite{Debrunner}, simply because we have already worked to understand Bing doubling in this paper so we elect to use Bing doubles to construct these generalized Brunnian links.
+When restricted to $S^3$, this construction differs from Debrunner's \cite{Debrunner}; in particular, we elect to use Bing doubles to construct our generalized Brunnian links.
+Notice that if $n=k$, $n_n =1$, hence $\Sigma_{n,n}(D) = \BD^{n-1}(D)$.
+When $k=1$, $\Sigma_{n,1}(D)$ is a split union of $n$ copies of $D$.